janhancic/CigaretteCounter/README.md

 A simple (and quickly hacked together) mobile web "app" I've made for myself to track how much I smoke each day.
 It stores it's data in `localStorage` and the data gets reset every day.
 Note that it has only been tested on desktop Chrome and on Dolphin on Android.

 ## How to use

+### Easy mode
-Just copy `index.html` to a web server of your choice and that's it.
-Or, if you are feeling lazy, just bookmark [janhancic.github.io/CigaretteCounter](http://janhancic.github.io/CigaretteCounter/) in your mobile browser and enjoy.
+Copy `index.html` to a web server of your choice and that's it.
+If you want offline support also copy the `cc.appcache` file into the same folder.
+Make sure your web server will serve `*.appcache` files with the content type header of `text/cache-manifest`.

+### Lazy mode
+Bookmark [janhancic.github.io/CigaretteCounter](http://janhancic.github.io/CigaretteCounter/) in your mobile browser and enjoy.

+### Advanced mode
-You can also run it locally:
+Run it locally:

 ```
 git clone https://github.com/janhancic/CigaretteCounter.git